ImanKasthuri/soc_analyst_labs/phishing_email_investigation/planet_prestige/README.md

 ## What I Learned

-- Email spoofing is easy to perform.
-Attackers often use fake names, fake domains, and spoofing services such as emkei.cz to make malicious emails appear legitimate.
+- Email spoofing is easy to perform, especially with services like Emkei.cz.
+Attackers often use fake names and domains to make malicious emails appear legitimate.
-- An SPF failure is a strong indicator of a spoofed or unauthorized email, showing that the message did not originate from a trusted mail server.
+- SPF failures are strong indicators of a spoofed or unauthorized email and should always be investigated.
-- Base64 encoding is commonly used by attackers to conceal malicious content or hide data inside emails and attachments.
+- Base64 encoding is frequently used to hide malicious content or embedded data.
-- File extensions cannot be trusted, as a file may appear to be a PDF but could actually be a ZIP archive or another file type, making it unsafe to open without verification.
+- File extensions cannot be trusted—files may be disguised as PDFs but actually contain ZIP archives or other dangerous formats.
-- Hex editors such as HxD are extremely useful for identifying file types based on their hexadecimal signatures and magic numbers.
+- Hex editors such as HxD are essential for identifying file types using hexadecimal signatures and magic numbers.
-- Metadata can reveal valuable information, including the author, creation date, and other details that may help identify the attacker.
+- Metadata analysis can reveal useful details about file authorship, timestamps, and potential attacker information.
-- CyberChef is a powerful tool for decoding, analyzing, and transforming encoded or obfuscated data.
+- CyberChef is a powerful and flexible tool for decoding, analyzing, and transforming encoded or obfuscated data.